FedEx Office: History

-Brian Phillips is the President and Chief Executive Officer, following Ken May's departure on March 7, 2008.
+Brian Phillips is the president and chief executive officer, following Ken May's departure on March 7, 2008.
 The company's primary clientele are small business and home office clients.
 According to the company, it has approximately 2,200 operating facilities.
 With over $2 billion in revenues, the company is the 7th largest printing company in North America.
-The company's primary competitors in the crowded North American market include The UPS Store, Office Depot, OfficeMax, AlphaGraphics, Staples, Sir Speedy, and Vistaprint.
+The company's primary competitors in the crowded North American market include The UPS Store, Office Depot/OfficeMax, AlphaGraphics, Staples, Sir Speedy, and Vistaprint.

 Kinko's pursued an international expansion strategy during the boom years of the 1990s and early 2000s.
 Countries hosting FedEx Office centers outside the U.S. include Kuwait, Lebanon, and the United Arab Emirates.
 Kinko's formerly operated in Australia, Mexico, and the Netherlands but withdrew from those markets in late 2008 due to low demand.
-During the 2008–2012 global recession, FedEx Office subsequently withdrew from China, Japan, South Korea and the United Kingdom.
+During the Great Recession, FedEx Office withdrew from China, Japan, South Korea and the United Kingdom.
 Konica Minolta bought the Japanese and South Korean operations from FedEx.

 On July 24, 2017, FedEx announced that its 24 Canadian stores, a manufacturing plant in Markham, Ontario, and its head office in Toronto, would be closing on August 18, 2017, after 32 years of operation with 214 employees being laid off.
 FedEx's Canadian shipping operations would continue, however.

 In March 2018, FedEx Office announced that it would open 500 stores inside of Walmart locations throughout the U.S.

+On April 5, 2023, FedEx announced at its DRIVE Investor Event that it would consolidate its operating companies into one organization.
+This process was largely completed as of June 2024, with FedEx Office joining FedEx Freight, FedEx Dataworks, FedEx Custom Critical, FedEx Logistics, FedEx Supply Chain, and FedEx Express together under the Federal Express Corporation operating company.